csaxby318/fareFLIGHT/README.md

 ## Credits
 Huge thanks from our Team to RapidAPI and Skyscanner API for the free use of their API to make our flight searching possible.
-Thanks to imdunn from Codepen.io for the help with the airport code autocomplete text box.
 Thanks to Pexels.com for the high-resolution images of clouds.
 Biggest thanks to Clarence Saxby, Shawn Saj, William Ezrine, and Zack Hurst for working on the project as individuals and as a Team.